 - Reports must be signed by the auditor, on auditors’ letterhead or company letterhead.

 Failure to provide an audit report to the department will result in suspension of that entity from the scheme until an audit report is provided which shows compliance.
-Audit reports showing non-compliance may result in increased levels of intervention, suspension from the scheme or corrective actions as required.
+Audit reports showing non-compliance will be assessed on a case by case basis.

 If you have difficulty accessing these files, visit web accessibility for assistance.